ibexa/documentation-developer/docs/guide/persistence_cache.md

 #### In-Memory cache configuration

 Persistence cache layer caches selected objects in-memory for a short time.
-It avoids loading repeatedly the same data from e.g. a remote Redis instance, which can take up to 4-5ms per call.
+It avoids loading repeatedly the same data from e.g. a remote Redis instance, which can take up to 4-5ms per call due to the network latency and Redis instance load.
 The cache is organized in 2 pools, one for metadata which is not updated too often, and one for content related objects that is only meant as a very short-lived burst cache.
 Limit is organized using a [least frequently used (LFU)](https://en.wikipedia.org/wiki/Least_frequently_used) approach.
-It makes sure heavily used objects will stay in-memory until expired, and those not used as much will be bulk evicted from cache every time the limit is reached.
+It makes sure heavily used objects will stay in-memory until expired, and those not used as much will be bulk evicted from cache every time the maximum number of cache items is reached.

 This in-memory cache will be purged _(for the current PHP process)_ when clearing it using any of the mentioned methods below.
 For other processes, the object will be refreshed when it expires or evicted when it reaches the cache limits.